 Proficiency in a foreign language to include three courses (or 9 hours) numbered above 2010.
-For Spanish these courses should include SPAN-3040, SPAN-3400, and one additional upper-level course.
+For Spanish these courses should include SPAN-3040, and two additional upper-level courses.
 For ESL, these courses should include ESLG-3050, ESLG-3040, and one additional course numbered above 2010.
 Students who wish to study another language abroad to satisfy this requirement must obtain approval from the chair of the World and Classical Languages and Cultures Department.